Alexandria Soccer Kick-Off (ASK)

 c.
 Teams must have a completed form from its Provincial or National association approving the team’s participation in the tournament.

-VII.
+VIII.
 FIELD SET-UP

 A. Team and Spectator Field Position

 a.
 Players and Coaches will occupy one side of the field.
 The home team will have choice of their bench area.
 Teams may have up to 3 team officials in their technical area.
 Coaches will remain in their technical area and be restricted to the area between their side of the center line and 18 yard line.
 Coaches may enter the field of play only upon approval of the referee.

 b.
 Spectators will occupy the side of the field opposite the player’s bench area.
 Home and visiting spectators shall occupy areas opposite their team benches.
 Spectators shall remain in the area between the 18 yard lines (penalty areas).

 c.
 No spectators will be to sit/stand in the immediate areas behind the goal lines with the exception of official ASK photographers.

 IX.
 PROTESTS & DISPUTES